 Of course, this project wouldn’t be possible without the amazing contributions of the many developers and scientists who make such amazing tools like ggplot, matplotlib, seaborn, and many more possible.
 As we point out in the paper, raincloud plots themselves are just one extension of a rich history of better plotting alternatives.
 We hope you’ll find our code and tutorials useful so you can continue to make the most kick-ass, robust data visualizations possible!

 Like many of you, I love ggplot2.
 The ability to make beautiful, informative plots quickly is a major boon to my research workflow.
 One plot I’ve been particularly fond of recently is the ‘violin + boxplot + jittered dataset’ combo, which nicely provides an overview of the raw data, the probability distribution, and ‘statistical inference at a glance’ via medians and confidence intervals.
 However, as pointed out in this tweet by Naomi Caselli, violin plots mirror the data density in a totally uninteresting/uninformative way, simply repeating the same exact information for the sake of visual aesthetic.
-Not to mention, for some at least they are actually a bit lewd.
 In my quest for a better plot, which can show differences between groups or conditions while providing maximal statistical information, I recently came upon the ‘split violin’ plot.
 This nicely deletes the mirrored density, freeing up room for additional plots such as boxplots or raw data.
 Inspired by a particularly beautiful combination of split-half violins and dotplots, I set out to make something a little less confusing.
 In particular, dot plots are rather complex and don’t precisely mirror what is shown in the split violin, possibly leading to more confusion than clarity.
 Introducing ‘elephant’ and ‘raincloud’ plots, which combine the best of all worlds!
 Read on for the full code-recipe plus some hacks to make them look pretty (apologies for poor markup formatting, haven’t yet managed to get markdown to play nicely with wordpress)!

 Let’s get to the data – with extra thanks to @MarcusMunafo, who shared this dataset on the University of Bristol’s open science repository.